Dog breed bans infringe on responsible pet owners’ property rights

 Can you imagine being forced to give up your pet just because of the way your dog looks?

 Can you imagine bureaucrats telling you what kind of pet dog you can own?
-Twenty-two states have laws that prohibit governmental overreach but unfortunately, some states still allow outdated local laws that would prohibit you from owning certain dogs like Doberman pinschers or German shepherds.
+Twenty-two states have laws that prohibit governmental intrusion but unfortunately, some states still allow outdated local laws that would prohibit you from owning certain dogs like Doberman pinschers or German shepherds.

 Dog breed bans are ineffective because they focus on the wrong thing.
 Studies show that dog breed is not a factor in bites.
 The focus should instead be on the behavior of the dog and the behavior of the owner.

 Every American should have the right to own whatever breed of dog he or she chooses—it's that simple.